sni/webmp3/README.md

 ## source

-1. developement tree
 you can check out the current developement version with:

    git clone https://github.com/sni/webmp3

 ## thx

-thanks to the guys from extjs (http://extjs.com/products/extjs/) thanks to the guy who made all the icons (http://www.famfamfam.com/lab/icons/silk/)
+  - thanks to the guys from extjs (http://extjs.com/products/extjs/)
+  - thanks to the guy who made all the icons (http://www.famfamfam.com/lab/icons/silk/)